 You can view your Statement of Account by:

-Represents the ending balance from the previous month.
+Represents the closing balance from the previous month.

 This section shows the total sales for the month.
 It includes all customer invoices, representing the revenue generated from your sales.

-By clicking on any specific fee, a detailed breakdown will appear on the right-hand side, showing: Invoice Date, Reference Number and Amount Charged.
+By clicking on any specific fee, a detailed breakdown will appear on the right-hand side, showing: Invoice Date, Business Unit, Reference Number and Amount Charged.

 The month ends with a closing balance.
 This is calculated by taking the opening balance and adding (or subtracting) the Net Sales, Fees and Payouts.